 SSA may enter into agreements under which states or local governments are reimbursed for basic needs assistance provided during the period that an eligible individual's SSI application for benefits was pending or the individual's SSI benefits were suspended and subsequently reinstated (the interim period).
-Thirty-nine states have interim assistance agreements with SSA.
+Thirtyseven states and the District of Columbia have interim assistance agreements with SSA.